 The headset is lightweight and designed for effortless control.
 While not as technically advanced as the Quest 2, it provides a decent experience for seniors to stay mentally active and engaged.

 Each of these headsets has its unique strengths, catering to the different preferences and needs of seniors.
-Whether seeking advanced all-in-one VR experiences or simple, mobile-compatible options, these headsets provide accessible and enjoyable VR experiences for the elderly.
+Whether seeking advanced all-in-one VR experiences or simple, mobile-compatible options, these headsets provide accessible and enjoyable VR experiences for seniors.

 Conclusion